cartondj/metaldisc/README.md

+# ⚠️ This repository is no longer actively developed. <br />  Future development will continue in [this fork](https://github.com/jbrinchmann/metaldisc).

 # Forward modelling of galaxy metallicity profiles

 This code provides a method for recovering gas-phase metallicity gradients from integral field spectroscopic (IFS) observations of barely resolved galaxies.